opensearch-project/documentation-website/_api-reference/index-apis/rollover.md

 Introduced 1.0
 {: .label .label-purple }

-The Rollover Index API creates a new index for a data stream or index alias is subject to the `wait_for_active_shards` setting.
+The Rollover index API creates a new index for a data stream or index alias is subject to the `wait_for_active_shards` setting.

 ## Path and HTTP methods